rajvipulraj401/IntvQuestionsFINAL/React.md

 4. **Application Cache**:

    Application caches is used to Cache application data either on the **client-side** (e.g., using **localStorage**, or **sessionStorage**) or on the **server-side** (e.g., in-memory cache like Redis).
-   **Usage:** and Helps store non-changing or user-specific data like preferences, tokens, or config settings, so it doesn't have to be fetched again and again.
+   **Usage:** and it Helps store non-changing or user-specific data like preferences, tokens, or config settings, so it doesn't have to be fetched again and again.

 ---

 ### 📺 Sir, can I share my screen to show this with an example?

 - I'll show a **browser caching example** in DevTools.
-- Then, I’ll demonstrate **Redis caching** to speed up database queries.

 ---